 Proposal Submission.
 Proposals are due by 2:00 p.m. at City Procurement, CMGC 3d Floor.

 FEBRUARY 15, 2021 –

 Evaluation.
 The Evaluation Committee will assess each Proposal and conduct evaluation activities with Companies.

 Presentation of Funding Recommendation to Council Budget Workshop.

 SEPTEMBER 1, 2021

 Services Commence.
 Organization begins providing an Out of School Time Program.

 Organization Qualifications for Funding

 The Organization shall have the following minimum qualifications to participate in the Proposal process:

-- Have the ability to serve a minimum of fifty (50) Students for either a school-year or year-round program, though Organizations are not required to request funding for all Students;
+Have the capacity to serve a minimum of fifty (50) Students for either a school-year or year-round program, though Organizations are not required to request funding for all Students;

-- Program Director will have a minimum of relevant two-year degree, and at least one (1) year supervisory experience providing services to pre-K, elementary, middle school, or high school youth;
+Program Director will have a minimum of a relevant two-year degree, and at least one (1) year supervisory experience providing services to pre-K, elementary, middle school, or high school youth;

-- Lead teachers must have or be enrolled in three (3) semester hours in early childhood education and/or child development;
+Lead teachers must have completed or currently be enrolled in three (3) semester hours in early childhood education and/or child development;